 The Umaid Bhawan Palace

 The Umaid Bhawan Palace ranks amongst the world’s largest private residences (and, to this day, still houses members of the local royal family in one of its sprawling wings).
 It also offers acres of manicured gardens, proximity to landmarks like the Mehrangarh Fort, and absolute pampering at the Jiva Grande Spa.
-No wonder that, for visitors to India—including numerous celebrities and A-listers—it’s considered one of the very best hotels in Rajasthan.
+No wonder that, for visitors to India—including numerous celebrities and A-listers—it’s considered one of the very best luxury hotels in Rajasthan.